|

 How To Can Salmon

-Pressurizing in glass jars is by far the safest method.
+Pressurizing in glass jars is by far the safest method of preserving.
 In order to pressure seal your canned goods, a pressure canner is used to cook the preserved foods to extremely high temperatures and expose them to such pressure that they are forced to seal tightly shut.

 How To Can Salmon Process